allgeo/trello-cli/README.md

-# Trello CLI Card Creator
+# Trello CLI

-A command line interface (CLI) to add cards to a Trello board via the Trello API.
+A command line interface (CLI) to easily interact with a Trello board via the Trello API.

 ## Prerequisites
 - Python 3.9 or above
 - Trello API key and token (refer to `.env.example`)

 ## Assumptions
 - The Trello board and lists already exist

 ## Development Setup